 - Standard First Aid

-- Basic Rescuer - CPR Level C or Health Care Provider (Heart & Stroke Foundation - Standard First Aid- CPR/AED Level C, St. John's Ambulance or Red Cross) OR EMR, EMT or Paramedic certification
+- Basic Rescuer - CPR Level C or Health Care Provider (Heart & Stroke Foundation - Standard First Aid- CPR/AED Level C, St. John's Ambulance or Red Cross) or more advanced qualifications; e.g. wallet card from approved first aid training agency, ACP practice permit.

 - Alberta Student Number